-To freeze any leftovers first allow your chili to cool at room temperature before transferring to freezer-safe ziplock bags or airtight containers.
+Yes.
+Allow your chili to cool at room temperature before transferring to freezer-safe ziplock bags or airtight containers.
 You may choose to freeze your leftovers as individual servings or all together in one gallon-sized ziplock bag- this is up to you.
 Remove as much air as possible and transfer it to the refrigerator to cool overnight.
-The next morning, transfer your chili to the freezer and store for up to three months.
+The next morning, transfer your chili to the freezer and store it for up to three months.

-To reheat, allow your chili to thaw in the refrigerator overnight.
+To reheat frozen chili, allow it to thaw in the refrigerator overnight.
 Then transfer to a pot and gently heat over medium heat, adding more water or broth as needed.
 You may also heat in the microwave at high heat for 1-2 minutes.